arvindram107/Sound-Characterization/README.md

 7a(ii) The app generating and displaying a waveform with a sequence of spikes 7a(iii) Playing back the spike waveform and scrolling the waveform based on latency numbers predicted by ASIO.
 Listening to the sounds, looking at the display and tapping space bar on the spike.
 App displays location of space-bar tap relative to spike (while factoring in space-bar press system latencies) to identify residual latencies.
 Storing residual latency in a global.

+7b(i) The app loading the stereo tanpura and displaying it.
+7b(ii) Trimming out the ends.
+7b(iii) Playing the tanpura.
+Tapping Caps Lock to identify gross start point and Enter to identify end point.
+App zooms in to gross segment, play it back again.
+ID process repeated, until user presses 'h'.
+7c(i) App loads currently chosen segment and default fade interval.
+Plays back the loop-joint on space bar.
+User changes the fade interval to tune it using the center strip, with Caps Lock for extreme reduction and enter for extreme increment.
+Repeats the preview process until satisfied (they press 'h')

+13a